Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 • Garden

-Do anything you enjoy that will keep your mind off the contractions until you can’t ignore them any longer.
+Do anything you enjoy that will keep your mind off the contractions until you can no longer ignore them.

 Evening